SQL: Basics

 TCL:

-(TCL) statements are used to manage the changes made by DML statements.
+Transaction Control (TCL) statements are used to manage the changes made by DML statements.
 It allows statements to be grouped together into logical transactions.

 COMMIT - save work done